Apple Silicon Macs are now widely available. You might even be reading this on one!

 Starting with Batch 1.16, we started shipping x86_64/arm64 Mac Catalyst and arm64 iPhoneSimulator builds in our XCFramework.

-Note: If you're using Batch's older distribution (Batch.embeddedframework) rather than XCFrameworks, you will still get the same architectures than older versions.
+Note: If you're using Batch's older distribution (Batch.embeddedframework) rather than XCFrameworks, you will still get the same architectures as older versions.

 Please update to the XCFramework format as soon as possible.